i8sumPi/physics_projects/README.md

 ## Chain of Springs (Soft Body)

-This program is much simpler than it looks, and all it does is apply a force proportional to $(\text{length}-20)$ to each end of each segment shown here.
-Next steps would be to extend this simulation to a soft body physics simulator using the same algorithm.
+This program applies force proportional to $(\text{length}-20)$ to each end of each segment shown here, so each segment acts as an ideal Hooke's Law spring.
+It can make really beautiful results, and show all the wave phenomena discussed above.

+Note: A non-linear version of these chains of springs, i.e. where the force is not linearly dependent on length, seems to be a topic of [modern research](http://www.scholarpedia.org/article/Fermi-Pasta-Ulam_nonlinear_lattice_oscillations).

 - [Using WoofJS](https://woofjs.com/full.html#soft-body) ([source](https://woofjs.com/create.html#soft-body))